oscarryz/yz-design-notes/Features/SumTypes.md

 >[!NOTE]
 > This is not complete Sum type, but rather how to provide a similar functionality
+> The feature is still under revision.
+Most up to date design in [Example](Example.md)

 A type can specify the different constructor names wrapping specific data, the used constructor for a given variable can be accessed with the form `.Contructor` which returns a `Bool`